python-summit/python-summit.github.io/content/pages/index.rst

 A Python Conference in Switzerland
 ==================================

-The Swiss Python Summit will take place on **February 17th, 2017** at **HSR University of Applied Sciences in Rapperswil**.
+The Swiss Python Summit 2016 was a blast!
+We had magnificent talks and met lots of brilliant people.
+That's why we decided to have a second edition of the conference to take place on **February 17th, 2017** at **HSR University of Applied Sciences in Rapperswil**.

 This summit is all about the programming language you love!